kinit-sk/IMGTB/README.md

 Each `Experiment` object is initialized with these parameters.
 We only use keyword (named) parameters, keep that in mind while naming your parameters in the `__init__()` constructor.
 Optionally, we use `**kwargs` int eh `__init__()` parameters to catch remaining (unused) parameters.

+#### Experiment output format
+Each experiment run should return a dictionary with results with at least the following items:
+- name - name of the experiment
+- input_data - the data, texts, labels that the method was trained/evaluated on, usually split into train and test sections
+- predictions - predicted labels
+- machine_prob - predicted probability that a given text is machine-generated
+- metrics_results - evaluation of different classification metrics (e.g. Accuracy, Precision, F1...), usually split into train and test sections

 #### Note:
 While developing your new method, you might find useful some of the functionality in `methods/utils.py`